Sonoma County Wildlife You Can Spot Each Season

 Pacific harbor seals basking on Goat Rock Beach

-Each spring, a large sand spit builds up at the mouth of the Russian River on Goat Rock Beach in the Sonoma Coast State Park, providing Pacific harbor seals with an ideal rookery — an area where they feel safe to give birth, rear their pups, and forage for food.
+Each spring, a large sand spit builds at the mouth of the Russian River on Goat Rock Beach in the Sonoma Coast State Park, providing Pacific harbor seals with an ideal rookery — an area where they feel safe to birth, rear pups, and forage for food.

 Seal pupping season begins in March, reaches a peak during the last week of April, and continues through May.
-Mother seals spend four to six weeks bonding with their pups, then they’ll leave them to tend to/fend for themselves all summer, adapting naturally to a state of independence.
-While these little pinnipeds and their moms are still together, it’s crucial that you stay quiet and keep your distance while observing them; if a mother seal perceives a threat, she may leave and not return, leaving her offspring vulnerable to predators.
+Mother seals spend four to six weeks bonding with their pups, then leave them to adapt naturally to independence.
+While the little pinnipeds and their moms are together, it’s crucial that you are quiet and keep your distance while observing.
+If a mother seal perceives a threat, she may flee and not return, leaving her offspring vulnerable to predators.

 Pacific harbor seals resting on a sand spit at Goat Rock Beach

-Pacific harbor seals resting on the sand spit at Goat Rock Beach
+Pacific harbor seals resting on the sand spit at Goat Rock Beach, Jenner, California

-From March through Labor Day, Goat Rock Beach is safeguarded by the Stewards of the Coast & Redwoods‘ all-volunteer Seal Watch, who protect the seals here by educating visitors.
-Come to this special spot to simply observe Pacific harbor seals lolling on the sand, basking in the sun, and bobbing in the water, or consider joining Seal Watch as a volunteer.
+From March through Labor Day, Goat Rock Beach is safeguarded by the Stewards of the Coast & Redwoods volunteer Seal Watch, who help protect the seals by educating visitors.
+Come to this special spot to see Pacific harbor seals lolling on the sand, basking in the sun, and bobbing in the water, or consider joining Seal Watch as a volunteer.

 Wildlife Spotting All Year Long